GoogleForCreators/web-stories-wp/readme.txt

 = 1.19.0 =

 Feature-packed release bringing you a revamped workspace UI with a consolidated sidebar, floating menu bar, background audio captions, custom fonts, and much more!

-= 1.18.1 =

-This release fixes an issue where adding video captions did not work.